johnpcarter/devops-demo/README.md

 # devops-demo

-A demonstration of Software AG's webMethods API Management and Micro Service runtime, leverage Docker and Jenkins deploymen to show case a CI/CD API hybrid deployment from on-premise to cloud.
+A demonstration of Software AG's webMethods API Management and Micro Service runtime, leverage Docker and Jenkins deployment to show case a CI/CD API hybrid deployment from on-premise to cloud.

 ## Spin up local containers